hamedmkazemi/wordflashcard/README.md

-# wordflashcard
+# word flash card
-Learn many english words and their pronunciation in the windows notification.
+Learn many English words and their pronunciation in the windows notification.